-A retrospective exploring the often-surprising history of one of the UK’s oldest and most revered applied arts organisations.Book tickets
+A retrospective exploring the often-surprising history of one of the UK’s oldest and most revered applied arts organisations.See current exhibitions

 In 1872, the Royal School of Needlework (RSN) was founded on two key principles – the first, the preservation of hand embroidery as an art form and the second, the support of women’s independence through work.
 In the intervening 150 years, the RSN’s journey towards these goals has taken many unexpected forms and featured countless high-profile projects.